- Vice-Chancellor and President

-- National Code of Practice 2007 (opens in a new window) - The ESOS Act is complemented by the National Code of Practice.
+- National Code 2018 (opens in a new window) and guide to its implementation - The ESOS Act is complemented by the National Code of Practice.
 This document provides a practical, detailed explanation of international education standards in Australia.
 Breaches of the National Code of Practice carry sanctions and/or fines, or for more serious breaches, suspension or cancellation from CRICOS and even jail terms.
 The ESOS Information for Western Sydney University Students and Staff (opens in a new window) website explains how Western Sydney University carries out its obligations under the National Code.

-The Department of Immigration and Border Protection (DIPB) is another important government department responsible for the administration of ESOS.
+The Department of Home Affairs (Immigration) is another important government department responsible for the administration of ESOS.
 Its website has a lot of important information in relation to student visa matters (opens in a new window).

-Registered providers (opens in a new window) and their courses (opens in a new window) for overseas students are listed in the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) (opens in a new window).
+Only registered education providers can deliver courses for overseas students.
+The Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) (opens in a new window) lists all registered providers and courses available to student visa holders in Australia.
 Information in CRICOS and PRISMS (Provider Registration and International Students Management System) form the basis of the electronic Confirmation of Enrolment (eCOE).

 A valid eCOE is necessary to obtain and maintain a student visa.
 DlaC must be notified of any changes to the original eCOE by an authorised University staff member.

 - Current and prospective Western Sydney University students should visit the Western Sydney International (opens in a new window) website.

 - Study in Australia (opens in a new window) the Australian Government's website for international students, contains important information, such as an extensive fact sheet (opens in a new window) for student visa holders about living and studying in Australia, including your consumer rights and responsibilities as an international student and key things you should know before and during your stay.